YuchiQiu/123.github.io/_pages/about.md

 Research Interests
 ======
-My primary research focus is in the field of mathematical and computational biology.
-My interests spand across various areas ranging from molecular biology to cell and development biology.
-I develop and apply a diverse set of methodlogies, including machine learning, multiscale modeling, and topological data analysis (TDA), to better understand the biological systems.
+My research focuses on computational mathematics and data science, and use them to bridge the gap between intricate biological phenomena and their mathematical representation.
+I use machine intelligence, multiscale modeling, and topological data analysis (TDA) to understand complex biological data.
+My interests spand across diverse range of areas from molecular biology to cell and development biology.
 - Data-driven modeling for single-cell omics data
 - Topological data analysis and machine learning-aided protein designs
 - Multiscale modeling on embryonic spatial pattern formation